 - 12.1.
 A summary of the Capital Programme and schemes relevant to this committee can be found in Appendix C. - 12.2.
-These capital bids, if agreed, represent additional investment in services of £30.426m.
-This includes funding to further develop Scottow Enterprise Park and to enable some flood mitigation measures in market towns.
+These capital bids, if agreed, represent additional investment in services of £8.623m.
+As well as ensuring we are able to purchase essential new equipment to ensure safe and effective service delivery, a number of the bids also relate to investment in new areas with a view to generating further savings and attracting additional funding.
+This includes the match funding for the Norwich Castle Keep project and the technology improvements being led by the Customer Services teams in their corporate role across all council services.
 A summary of the proposed investment includes: